-TEPSA received 85 nominations for the 2020 NDP award.
-After a rigorous reading process, in which applicants shared their educational philosophies and accomplishments both in and out of the classroom, a peer-review committee selected four finalists.
-These outstanding leaders then showcased their achievements during a school visit by a team of educators.
-Finalists will be recognized at the TEPSA Awards Reception June 17 in Austin.
+TEPSA received 137 nominations for the 2021 Texas NDP award.
+After a rigorous reading process, in which applicants shared their educational philosophies and professional accomplishments, a peer-review committee selected the five finalists.
+These outstanding leaders will showcase their achievements during a virtual school visit by a team of educators.
+Finalists will be recognized at the TEPSA Awards Reception this summer.

 The NDP program promotes PK-8 educational excellence and focuses on the fundamental importance of the school principal.
-The program honors principals who exhibit extraordinary leadership, commitment to their students and staff, service to their communities and contributions to the profession, including their professional associations.
 The National Association of Elementary School Principals sets award criteria.
 The Texas award is sponsored by TEPSA, and the program is supported with a generous donation from Mentoring Minds.

-TEPSA, whose hallmark is educational leaders learning with and from each other, has served Texas PreK-8 school leaders since 1917.
-Member owned and member governed, TEPSA has more than 5,900 members who direct the activities of more than 3 million PreK-8 school children.
+TEPSA, whose hallmark is educational leaders learning with and from each other, has served Texas PK-8 school leaders since 1917.
+Member owned and member governed, TEPSA has more than 5,900 members who direct the activities of more than 3 million PK-8 school children.